-Ambassador nominations are closed for 2012.
-Please feel free to download and submit your nomination forms, but note that these will not be processed until 2013.
+Please feel free to download and submit your nomination forms for 2013.

 We are looking to communities to nominate potential Ambassadors who are respected and influential role models in their workplaces, businesses, government departments, faith, cultural groups or wider communities.
 All nominees must be informed of the nomination and sign a statement that they are living violence-free lives and will uphold the White Ribbon pledge not to commit, condone or remain silent about violence towards women.
 Ambassadors will be provided with training, information packs and ongoing mentoring.

 If you would like an Ambassador to speak at your local event, please send the request through via this form.

 - Date, time and location